monkeytypegame/monkeytype/README.md

 # credits
 montydrei for the name suggestion everyone who provided valuable feedback on the original reddit post for the prototype of this website

+# support
+If you wish to support further development and feeling extra awesome, you can do so [here](https://www.paypal.me/jackbartnik).